Urgent and after hours care

 - other conditions for which in-home care is considered safe and appropriate

-If you have questions regarding eligibility or want to confirm any details of the service, you can call 1800 111 644 at any time, 24/7, 365 days a year.
+If you have questions regarding eligibility or want to confirm any details of the service, you can call 1800 111 644 at any time, 24/7, 365 days a year or refer to the My Home Hospital page.

-The Priority Care Centre (PCC) provides community-based healthcare and treatment for eligible patients who would otherwise be seeking a service from an SA Health Emergency Department.
-The Centre is led by GPs with additional support from SA Health hospital staff specially trained in acute assessment and care.
+The Priority Care Centres (PCC) provide community-based healthcare and treatment for eligible patients who would otherwise be seeking a service from an SA Health Emergency Department.

 Transport to/from the PCC may be arranged when discussing with the PCC.